SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_forwarder.md

 !!!
 Warning
     This script will automate all the steps detailed on this page **for a Debian host**.
 Please read carefully the content of this page prior to execute it.

-Connect to the remote server where you would like to install the SEKOIA.IO Docker Concentrator.
+Connect to the remote server where you would like to install the Sekoia.io Forwarder.
 Then follow those steps:

 1. Execute a script to setup the docker